-Therefore, you should always consider the insurance impact of that new (or used) car purchase before you sign any paperwork.
+You should always consider how much it will cost to insure a used car before you sign any paperwork and actually buy one.
 If you already have a pre-owned vehicle you want to insure, knowing the ins and outs of the insurance process can help you save.

-First off, you should know the coverage types a used car needs (which is not the same as a new car).
-Then, you need to flex your buying power and exercise a few insider tips so that you can decrease your annual premiums.
+First off, you should know what type of coverage a used car needs and how much coverage it needs.
+Then, once you’re ready to buy coverage, you need to flex your buying power and exercise a few insider tips so that you can decrease your annual premiums.
 Continue reading below to learn everything you need to know about insuring a used car.

 How Much Coverage Does a Used Car Need?